|

 us."

-don't think so -- there's no indication," Edlin answered.
+look like it -- no indicators," Edlin answered.
 Brody

 piloted the ship down the sloping terrain and glided over the treetops